schmittsfn/BinaryImagesInspector/README.md

+🔍 Facing unsymbolicated stack traces while logging crashes in third-party tools?

 ![logo](https://github.com/schmittsfn/BinaryImagesInspector/assets/1940017/6ffaefe6-946c-423b-9a35-07453e1241fc)

-At runtime, provides an array of strings representing binary image infos that are then used with the atos command to symbolicate stack traces.
+At runtime, provides an array of strings representing binary image infos that are then used with the atos command to symbolicate stack traces for the same build that generated them.

 e.g.:
 ```